Skip to contents

 • crop <chr> is used to group and summarize samples from the same crop as the producer.
 Can be blank.

 • longitude <int> and latitude <int> are used to map each sample point using the {leaflet} package.
 Coordinates must be in decimal degrees using WGS 84 (aka EPSG:4326).
+If blank, the map will not be included.

 • texture <chr> is used in the “physical” measurement group table.
 This column is not used in the texture triangle plot, which is instead created from percentage sand, silt, and clay measurement results.